Skip to content

 helm show values <repository-name>/apk-helm --version <version-of-APK> > kg-agent-values.yaml

-4. Configuration Require to Connect Kubernetes Gateway Agent in kg-agent-values.yaml
+4. Configuration required to connect the Kubernetes Gateway Agent in kg-agent-values.yaml

-You can get the apimService name by using kubectl get svc -n <namespace>
+You can retrieve the apimService name using kubectl get svc -n <namespace>

-environmentLabels Gateway environment labels is Environment Name that you define under the environments section in the API Manager values yaml which sets up the Kubernetes gateway.
-In this scenario its Default_APK
+environmentLabels Gateway environment label is the environment name that you define under the environments section in the API Manager values.yaml file, which sets up the Kubernetes Gateway.
+In this scenario, it's Default_APK.

 internalKeyIssuer Internal Key Issuer URL of the API Manager.
 This is used to issue internal keys for the APIs.

-• Configure Dataplane (APK Gateway) related configuration in Kubernetes Gateway Agent
+• Configure data plane (APK Gateway) related configuration in the Kubernetes Gateway Agent

-You can get the configDepolyService name by using kubectl get svc -n <namespace>
+You can retrieve the configDeployerService name using kubectl get svc -n <namespace>

 • Change the mode of the agent configuration as shown below.

-5. Install the Kubernetes Gateway Agent components and start WSO2 API Platform For Kubernetes.
+Install the Kubernetes Gateway Agent components and start WSO2 API Platform For Kubernetes.
 Consider apk as the <chart-name> for this guide.
-As the --version of this command, use the version of the release you used in point 1 above.
-It will take a few minutes for the deployment to complete.
+For the --version parameter, use the version corresponding to the release from step 1.
+The deployment will take a few minutes to complete.

 helm install apim-apk-agent wso2apkagent/apim-apk-agent --version 1.3.0 -f kg-agent-values.yaml -n apk